eclipse-ee4j/glassfish/docs/website/src/main/resources/README.md

 This release was all about hunting down a few nasty bugs reported by GlassFish users: restart hanging on fast machines (including ephemeral ports appearing when stopping GlassFish), random 403 responses for authenticated sessions and Faces that was failing to initialize on GlassFish embedded.
 We're proud to announce that after a lot of research and a lot of work, we were able to squash them all.
 A special thanks to our users for reporting these and helping us to narrow them down!

-Download links are available from the [GlassFish Download page](download.md).

 ## December 3, 2024 -- Eclipse GlassFish 7.0.20 Available

 All of us from GlassFish are joyful with the release of GlassFish 7.0.20!

 While working on GlassFish 7.1.0 and GlassFish 8, we didn't leave the stable 7.0.x series in the dark.
 In this release we updated a lot of our dependencies to their latest versions and did a large amount of testing to ensure everything worked as required.
 We also improved stability again by squashing a number of outstanding bugs.

-Download links are available from the [GlassFish Download page](download.md).

 ## November 1, 2024 -- Eclipse GlassFish 7.0.19 Available

 The full GlassFish team is happy to present you another great GlassFish release; Eclipse GlassFish 7.0.19!

-Download links are available from the [GlassFish Download page](download.md).

 This release is mostly just maintenance.
 It contains some updates, some code cleanup, few very important bug fixes and few new features to make your life easier.

 ## October 2, 2024 -- Eclipse GlassFish 7.0.18 Available

 The full GlassFish team is happy to present you another great GlassFish release; Eclipse GlassFish 7.0.18!

-Download links are available from the [GlassFish Download page](download.md).

 This release is all about an exciting new feature that allows running GlassFish Embedded from the command line using `java -jar glassfish-embedded.jar`.
 It supports configuration via command line arguments and/or config files in the current directory, such as setting the HTTP port, deploying applications passed as arguments and running arbitrary AsAdmin commands at boot.
 Aside of that we did a large amount of maintenance for the internal modules `nucleus-admin` and `glassfish`, and fixed various issues that were reported by users.

 ## August 30, 2024 -- Eclipse GlassFish 7.0.17 Available

 Another great release, Eclipse GlassFish 7.0.17, is here.

-Download links are available from the [GlassFish Download page](download.md).

 In this summer 2024 release of GlassFish we did a lot of maintenance in which we will continue in future releases.
 We fixed several security issues and the build now passes also in Java 23.
 We welcome feedback - if you notice that something doesn't work as expected, feel free to create an issue or even better create your own pull request.